nixworks/public/news/2008/05/5/index.md

 ## [2008-05-5](/news/2008/05/5/index.md)

 ### [ The United States Federal Reserve System reports that banks are tightening lending standards on home mortgages, other types of consumer loans and business loans in response to the subprime mortgage crisis. ](/news/2008/05/5/the-united-states-federal-reserve-system-reports-that-banks-are-tightening-lending-standards-on-home-mortgages-other-types-of-consumer-loa.md)
-_Context: Federal Reserve System, United States, housing crisis_
+_Context: U.S. Federal Reserve, United States, housing crisis_

 ### [ Crude oil futures contracts reach US$120 a barrel on the New York Mercantile Exchange for the first time. ](/news/2008/05/5/crude-oil-futures-contracts-reach-us-120-a-barrel-on-the-new-york-mercantile-exchange-for-the-first-time.md)
 U.S. crude oil futures rosemore than $3 a barrel to a record over $120 on Monday asweakness in the dollar and renewed tensions with Iran spurredbuying.